2008 Oregon State Beavers football team: California

-Arizona
+At Arizona

-Oregon
+No. 19 Oregon

 Oregon gained 694 yards on 69 plays, a 10.1 yard per play average.
 The loss was a Civil War record for points allowed as well as yards allowed, and kept the Beavers from going to the Rose Bowl for the first time since the 1964 season.
 The loss to Oregon snapped a six-game home winning streak by the Beavers and a two-game winning streak in the Civil War.
 The Beavers were knocked out of contention for the Rose Bowl, which matched up two of their previous opponents, USC and Penn State.
-The Beavers finished in the third place in the Pac-10, and went on to win the Sun Bowl by 3-0.
+The Beavers finished in the third place in the Pac-10.

-Pittsburgh (2008 Sun Bowl)
+Vs. No. 18 Pittsburgh (2008 Sun Bowl)

 The Sun Bowl was played on December 31, 2008 in El Paso, Texas.
 Victor Strong-Butler was named the game's MVP.